simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 * **Social Media**: Follow certification vendors, industry influencers, and professional organizations on social media platforms like Twitter and LinkedIn.
 They often share news and updates about certifications.
 * **Webinars and Online Events**: Attend webinars and online events hosted by certification vendors or professional organizations.
 These events often cover certification updates and provide insights from industry experts.

 Staying informed about certification changes requires active engagement with these resources.
-By using these sources, you can ensure that you are aware of the latest updates and can plan your certification journey accordingly.
+By using these sources, you can ensure that you're aware of the latest updates and can plan your certification journey accordingly.

 How Certification Updates Affect Job Opportunities
 --------------------------------------------------